nest/nest-extension-module/doc/overview.rst

 NEST Extension Module Example
 =============================

-This repository contains an example extension module (i.e a "plugin") for the `NEST Simulator <https://nest-simulator.org>`_.
+This repository contains an example extension module (i.e., a "plugin") for the `NEST Simulator <https://nest-simulator.org>`_.
 Extension modules allow users to extend the functionality of NEST without messing with the source code of NEST itself, thus making pulls from upstream easy, while allowing